benigls/ansible-dotfiles/README.md

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+The only requirement is that you need a `install.sh` file or any shell script that install your dotfiles.

 Role Variables
 --------------

 `dotfiles_repo` url of your dotfiles repository.

+`dotfiles_name` name of the dotfiles folder. `dotfiles` is the default.

-`dotfiles_dest` destination of your dotfiles when it's cloned.
+`dotfiles_dest` destination of your dotfiles when it's cloned. `/tmp/` is default

 `dotfiles_install_script` dotfiles installer file.